GLENN LIGON, Untitled (Barber shop), 2009

 published by The Studio Museum Harlem / MZ Wallace, New York, USA

-Glenn Ligon took the print for this object from a piece Untitled (I Am Somebody), placing it on an MZ Wallace Metro Tote bag.
+Glenn Ligon used the print Untitled (I Am Somebody)for this object, having it placed on an MZ Wallace Metro Tote bag.

 Glenn Ligon is at the forefront of a generation of artists who came to prominence in the late 1980s with conceptually based work that investigates the social, linguistic, and political constructions of race, gender, and sexuality.
 Originally, the posters were clandestinely distributed on the streets.
 The posters found audiences by chance, provoking questions or reactions, with no didactic component to the street campaign.